 After all, most small business owners start bootstrap companies and leverage their unique skills to grow.
-As they achieve success, many founders fall into the same trap, where they hold on to too many responsibilities and struggle to delegate tasks effectively.
+As they achieve success, many founders fall into the same trap: holding on to too many responsibilities and struggling to delegate tasks effectively.
 I think effective delegation really comes down to four things, so let's take a look.

 4 Steps to Effective Delegation